uCtrl/uCtrl.github.io/README.md

    "messageType": X,
    "status": OK (true) | ERROR (false),
    "error" : NULL | "Error string",
+   "size": Y,
    "YYY": {...}
 }
 ```
-where X is the enum of the response (number) and YYY is the additional information required.
+where X is the enum of the response (number), Y is the size of the array and YYY is the additional information required.

 #### GetPlatform (2)
 This is the response from GetPlatform Request (1)